quantum-journal/quantum-journal/README.md

 * enforce that users put `\pdfoutput=1` (as recommended by the arXiv) to prevent problems with multi-line hyper links
 * improved error messages
 * fixed a bug that lead to the title not being centered with the `titlepage` option
 * better layout of titles
 * fixed various bugs in option processing
 * the document class is now documented in `quantumarticle.pdf`
 * introduced the plotting notebook `quantum-plots.ipynb` as a beta feature
 * introduced the LyX template `quantum-lyx-template.lyx` as a beta feature

 ## Contributors

 Developed by: Christian Gogolin, Christopher Granade, Johannes J. Meyer, and Victor V. Albert

-With contributions from: Shahnawaz Ahmed, Andrey Rakhubovsky, liantze, and Abhinav Deshpande
+With contributions from: Shahnawaz Ahmed, Andrey Rakhubovsky, liantze, Abhinav Deshpande, and David Wierichs

 ## Contributing